-From eastern Australia, some of the cheapest fares to Hong Kong (Aus$800–1050) are with Cathay Pacific, China Airlines, EVA Airlines or Singapore Airlines; to Shanghai (Aus$1000–1200) with Royal Brunei, Singapore or Japan Airlines (JAL); to Guangzhou (Aus$1050–1200) with Singapore, Malaysia Airlines, JAL and Air China; and to Beijing (Aus$1000–1200) with Singapore, JAL, Malaysia or China Eastern.
+From eastern Australia, expect to pay from AU$800–1050 to Hong Kong with Cathay Pacific, China Airlines, EVA Airlines or Singapore Airlines; AU$1000–1200 to Shanghai with Royal Brunei, Singapore or Japan Airlines; and AU$1000–1200 to Beijing with Singapore, JAL, Malaysia or China Eastern.
 Cathay, Qantas, Air China and China Eastern fly direct; other trips require a stopover in the airline’s hub city.
-From Perth, fares to the above destinations are Aus$100 or so more expensive.
+From Perth, fares to the above destinations are AU$100 or so more expensive.
 But the best deals by far are with Jetstar, who fly from Perth or Melbourne to Hong Kong and Hangzhou, via Singapore; one-way fares start at just over AU$300.

-Flights from New Zealand are limited; the only direct flights are the Air New Zealand routes from Auckland to Shanghai and Hong Kong, which cost around NZ$1600–2000, and the Air Singapore, Air New Zealand, and Malaysia Airlines flight to Hong Kong (around NZ$1800).
+Flights from New Zealand are limited; the only direct flights are the Air New Zealand routes from Auckland to Shanghai and Hong Kong, which cost around NZ$1700–2000, and the Air Singapore, Air New Zealand and Malaysia Airlines flights to Hong Kong (around NZ$1800).
 Cheaper are the Jetstar flights from Auckland and Christchurch to Beijing, Hong Kong and Hangzhou, all via Singapore; one-way fares start at NZ$550.

-If China is only one stop on a much longer journey, you might want to consider buying a Round-the-World (RTW) ticket (around £1000/US$1800).
-Some travel agents can sell you an “off-the-shelf” RTW ticket that will have you touching down in about half a dozen cities (Hong Kong is on many itineraries); others will have to assemble one for you, which can be tailored to your needs but is apt to be more expensive.
+If China is only one stop on a much longer journey, you might want to consider buying a Round-the-World (RTW) ticket (from around £1000/US$1800).
+Some travel agents can sell you an “off-the-shelf” RTW ticket that will have you touching down in about half a dozen cities (Beijing and Hong Kong are on many itineraries); others will have to assemble one for you, which can be tailored to your needs but is apt to be more expensive.